TaleLearnCode/SpeakingEngagements/sessions/navigating-the-maze-of-architecture-decisions.md

 ## Key Takeaways

 - **Demystify Architecture Decision Records (ADRs):** Understand what ADRs are, why they matter, and how they serve as a vital framework for capturing the reasoning behind your architectural choices.
-- **Craft Clear and Actionable ADRs:** Gain practical, hands-on techniques for authoring and maintaining ADRs that document context, rationale, and trade-offs, ensuring they remain an enduring resource throughout your project’s lifecycle.
+- **Craft Clear and Actionable ADRs:** Acquire practical, hands-on techniques for authoring and maintaining ADRs that document context, rationale, and trade-offs, ensuring they remain a valuable resource throughout your project’s lifecycle.
 - **Enhanced Communication:** Discover how clear documentation drives better collaboration and decision-making.

 ---